cpinotossi/cptdazbackup/README.md

 ## azure disk & snapshot copy protection

-> **Note:** Deployment has been done partly with bicep partly via the Azure portal.
-I will fix this in the future to be pure bicep.

 usefull links:
 - [how to get it done with bicep](https://stackoverflow.com/questions/68385774/how-to-set-os-disks-networking-to-allowprivate-private-endpoint-through-disk)
 - [protect os disk issue](https://github.com/Azure/azure-rest-api-specs/issues/21325)

 ### Azure Disk & Snapshot Copy Protection

 The networkAccessPolicy and publicNetworkAccess properties of an Azure Disk control how the disk can be accessed over the network.

 networkAccessPolicy: This property can have one of three values: